kamerynjw/kamerynjw.github.io/teaching/2019/math244.md

 Announcements
 -------------

+* (2/7) The first midterm, next Friday, February 15, will be over sections 11.5, 11.6, and 14.1–14.6.
+Calculations you should know how to perform for the midterm:

+    * Determine equations for lines and planes;

+    * Compute double integrals using rectangular coordinates;

+    * Convert double integrals into polar coordinates and compute them;

+    * Compute triple integrals using rectangular coordinates.

+    Things you should know:

+    * How to identify quadric surfaces by their graphs or equations;

+    * The various versions of Fubini's theorem;

+    * The connection between multiple integrals and area/volume;

+    * How to define first and second moments, and center of mass.

+    You may find it helpful to look at [this midterm from last semester]({{ page.url }}exam1-math244f18.pdf).

 * (1/14) Office hours for Thursday, January 17 will be moved up one hour earlier, from 9:30 to 10:20.

 * Tentative exam dates: